drivet/website/content/posts/2020/website-identity.md

 > very clever.
 You give someone limited access to your car with a special
 > key, while using your regular key to unlock everything.

-Broadly speaking, OAuth is a protocol or framework for managing access to your own web resources - resources like, for example, you tweets.
-It defines several actors:
+In other words, OAuth is meant to allow you to give applications limited access to resources without having to give away your full credentials.

+### The Shape of OAuth

+The "auth" in OAuth stands for *authorization*, not *authentication* and, fundamentally, OAuth is an authorization protocol, not an authentication protocol.

+What does this mean, exactly?
+Broadly speaking, it means that OAuth is all about managing *access* to web resources - like tweets - and *not* about managing the *identities* of those trying to access them.

+It can get confusing because authentication is, as you'll see later, baked into the protocol during a couple of key steps.
+But these authentication steps exist merely in service to

+The spec defines several actors:

 * The *end user*, or the one who owns the resources.
 In the above example, that would be the person who is trying to put their tweets on their blog.